Antelope Creek phase

-The Antelope Creek Phase was an American Indian culture in the Texas Panhandle and adjacent Oklahoma dating from AD 1200 to 1450.
-The two most important areas where the Antelope Creek people lived were in the Canadian River valley centered on present-day Lake Meredith near the city of Borger, Texas and the Buried City complex in Wolf Creek valley near the town of Perryton, Texas.
+The Antelope Creek phase was an American Indian culture in the Texas Panhandle and adjacent Oklahoma dating from AD 1200 to 1450.
+The two most important areas where the Antelope Creek people lived were in the Canadian River Valley centered on present-day Lake Meredith near the city of Borger, Texas, and the Buried City complex in Wolf Creek Valley near the town of Perryton, Texas.
 Settlements are also found in Oklahoma near the town of Guymon and along the Beaver River.

-The Antelope Creek People were bison hunters, maize farmers, and foragers.
+The Antelope Creek people were bison hunters, maize farmers, and foragers.
 They are best known for building large, stone, multifamily dwellings, unique on the Great Plains.
-Their culture combined characteristics of Southwestern Ancestral Pueblo peoples and Great Plains tribes.
+Their culture combined characteristics of Southwestern ancestral Pueblo peoples and Great Plains tribes.

-The Antelope Creek Phase is also called the Antelope Creek Focus, the Panhandle Phase, the Optima Focus, and the Upper Canark Variant.
+The Antelope Creek phase is also called the Antelope Creek focus, the Panhandle phase, the Optima focus, and the Upper Canark variant.

 Origin

-The Antelope Creek people were the most southwestern of the cultures making up the Plains Village Tradition which stretched from North Dakota to Texas and extended westward in river valleys from the Eastern Woodlands into the Great Plains.
-The Plains Villagers adopted the cultivation of corn (maize) and by AD 900 they were living in semi-permanent villages along the watercourses traversing the plains, including, for example, the Washita and Canadian Rivers in Oklahoma.
+The Antelope Creek people were the most southwestern of the cultures making up the Plains Village tradition, which stretched from North Dakota to Texas and extended westward in river valleys from the Eastern Woodlands into the Great Plains.
+The plains villagers adopted the cultivation of corn (maize), and, by AD 900, they were living in semipermanent villages along the watercourses traversing the plains, including, for example, the Washita and Canadian Rivers in Oklahoma.
 By AD 1250, these river valleys were heavily populated with villages of up to 20 houses situated about every two miles.

-Most archaeologists believe that the Antelope Creek Phase was a western expansion of farming communities from Oklahoma into the Texas panhandle or an extension southward of similar farming communities from further north.
-Although farming was difficult in the dry climate of the Texas panhandle, other food resources such as bison were abundant.
-Bison or American buffalo are believed to have been uncommon on the southern Great Plains before AD 1000.
-As the bison population expanded thereafter due to climatic conditions, they became the principal source of protein for people on the southern Plains and their abundance stimulated a growth in population and complexity of the hunting-gathering societies that had inhabited the region for thousands of years.
+Most archaeologists believe that the Antelope Creek phase was a western expansion of farming communities from Oklahoma into the Texas Panhandle or an extension southward of similar farming communities from further north.
+Although farming was difficult in the dry climate of the Texas Panhandle, other food resources, such as bison, were abundant.
+Bison or American buffalo are believed to have been uncommon on the Southern Plains before AD 1000.
+As the bison population expanded thereafter due to climatic conditions, they became the principal source of protein for people on the Southern Plains, and their abundance stimulated a growth in population and complexity of the hunting-gathering societies that had inhabited the region for thousands of years.
 Archaeological sites confirm increased exploitation of bison after AD 1200.